Angie-Chen2003/ordinal-diabetes-burden-prediction/README.md

 ## Overview

 This repository contains the complete analytical pipeline used to evaluate and compare ordinal statistical and machine learning models for predicting diabetes-related complication burden among older adults with diabetes across multiple international aging cohorts.
+All statistical computations and machine learning workflows were executed using R version 4.4.2 and Python version 3.13.12.
+The primary R packages utilized included mice, ordinalForest, kknn, MASS, and ordinalNet, while the Python implementations relied on PyTorch and XGBOrdinal.
 The framework was designed to investigate:
 - Cross-country heterogeneity in diabetes-related burden;
 - Generalizability of prediction models across countries;